416-901-9984

 The answer depends on what kind of decision is being reviewed.
 Different types of decisions are held to different standards — and some are much harder to overturn than others.

-The Two Main Standards in Civil Appeals
+The Two Main Standards In Civil Appeals

 1. Palpable and Overriding Error (Findings of Fact)